 The S.C.
-Arts Directory serves varying constituents (e.g., artists and teachers) across South Carolina.58 During the study, agency personnel testified they surveyed artists, arts organizations, teachers, and school districts to see what people would want from a directory.59 Artists and arts organizations desired connectivity and marketing, and teachers and school districts wanted a system that could vet the credentials of an artist.60
+Arts Directory serves varying constituents (e.g., artists and teachers) across South Carolina.
+During the study, agency personnel testified they surveyed artists, arts organizations, teachers, and school districts to see what people would want from a directory.
+Artists and arts organizations desired connectivity and marketing, and teachers and school districts wanted a system that could vet the credentials of an artist.
+See the school districts wanted a system that could vet the credentials of an artist.

 According to agency personnel, the directory connects schools to certified artists capable of adding value to the arts education experience of students.
-61 The directory serves as a reliable source for these services and removes administrative work associated with finding and verifying the credentials of artists.
+The directory serves as a reliable source for these services and removes administrative work associated with finding and verifying the credentials of artists.